Nirei/beekeper/README.md

 # apiculturist
 A static code generator that turns OpenAPI definitions into sorbet-rails code.
+It's 100% writter in Ruby and has no dependencies.
+The intention is to keep it simple and blazingly fast.

 # Try it out